a community’s ongoing struggle

-Seven Sisters Market has been listed as an Asset of Community Value by Haringey Council since 2014.
-The 42+ businesses currently operating within the market provide around 120 jobs and are home to a diverse BME community, though the majority of these businesses are run by or cater to the Latin American community, predominantly Colombia.
+Seven Sisters Market has been recognised as an Asset of Community Value by Haringey Council since 2014.
+Home to more than 36 businesses and supporting around 100 jobs, the market represents a diverse Black and Minority Ethnic (BME) community.
+While many of the businesses are run by (or primarily serve) the Latin American community, the market’s significance extends far beyond one community alone.

 Previous Community Plans